 Covid in Greece

-Health authorities in Athens are “sounding the alarm regarding a recent rise in coronavirus cases, despite the fact that a large number of residents are away on holiday”.
-According to Nikos Thomaidis, Professor of Analytical Chemistry at the University of Athens, a “high viral load has stabilized in Athens, despite a significant seasonal reduction in population”.
+Health authorities in Athens are “sounding the alarm regarding a recent rise in coronavirus cases, despite the fact that a large number of local residents are away on summer holiday”.
+According to Nikolaos S. Thomaidis, University of Athens Professor of Analytical Chemistry, a “high viral load has stabilized in Athens, despite a significant seasonal reduction in population”.

 Rising Covid Infection Numbers